-Open Oct.
-1-31 at 5100 Cross Timbers Road, Flower Mound.
+Through Oct.
+31 at 5100 Cross Timbers Road, Flower Mound.
 Find more info at flowermoundpumpkinpatch.com.

 Big Orange Pumpkin Farm

 For wide open spaces and fresh country air, head for this family-owned attraction at Preston Trail Farms.
-The farm moved from Celina to Gunter this year, and its new location includes a general store that offers feed, hardware, food and gifts.
+The location houses a general store that offers feed, hardware, food and gifts.
 You'll find plenty of pumpkins off the vine here and can peruse the pumpkin patch as much as you like.
 Visit the creatures in the petting barn, including goats and sheep.
-There's also a hay maze.
+There's also a hay-bale maze.

 Storybook Ranch Pumpkin Patch

-Owned and operated by the nonprofit River Ranch Educational Charities, this pumpkin patch features pony rides, bounce houses, a petting zoo filled with farm animals, a hay maze and wagon tours through a Western town called Dry Bones, Texas, that's made up of authentic late-19th-century buildings moved to the ranch from locations throughout the U.S. Each child receives a mini pumpkin while supplies last.
+Owned and operated by the nonprofit River Ranch Educational Charities, this pumpkin patch features pony rides, bounce houses, a petting zoo filled with farm animals, a hay-bale maze and wagon tours through an old Western town made up of authentic late-19th-century buildings moved to the ranch from locations throughout the U.S. Each child receives a mini pumpkin while supplies last.